frankyeh/DSI-Studio-Website/doc/cli_atk.md

 | output | the directory of the first file specified in --source | Specify the output directory |

 Fiber tracking parameters such as --otsu_threshold, --fa_Threshold, --turning_angle, --step_size, --smoothing, --tip_iteration are also supported.
-(--min_length and --max_length are not supported because the length constraint will be automaticalled determined from the atlas)
+(--min_length and --max_length are not supported because the length constraint will be automatically determined from the atlas)